WinstonLiyt/TongJiers-Home-website/readme.md

-Here is the main interface display of the website.
+Here are the main interface displays of the website.

 ![01.png](pic/01.png)